 You can also choose to fly from Subang Airport to Langkawi (SZB to LGK).

 SZB (Sultan Abdul Aziz Shah Airport or Subang Skypark) is located 30 minutes drive from KL city centre and can be easily reached by cheap KTM Skypark Link trains that depart from KL Sentral Railway Station.

 (Kuala Lumpur ke Langkawi dengan Kereta / Memandu / Jalan)

 If you want to drive to Langkawi Island from KL and take your car over to the island, you will have to drive to the port of Kuala Perlis where there is a relatively new car ferry service (RORO - Roll on Roll Off ferry) over to the island.

 If you are not taking your car over to Langkawi Island, parking facilities are available at both Kuala Kedah and Kuala Perlis ports.

 The price for parking is usually 10 RM per day and is available close by to the ferry terminals.

-The trip by road to Kuala Perlis takes at least 5 hours and involves driving straight up Highway 1 until you turn off just before Alor Setar, then you can take route 7 to Kuala Perlis or continue heading north on route 1 to Jitra and take route 176 to Arau, then the 194 to K. Perlis.
+The trip by road from KL to Kuala Perlis takes at least 5 hours and involves driving straight up Highway 1 until you turn off just before Alor Setar, then you can take route 7 to Kuala Perlis or continue heading north on route 1 to Jitra and take route 176 to Arau, then the 194 to K. Perlis.

 If you take a passenger ferry to Langkawi, you will arrive at the Kuah Jetty Point / Terminal which is located just outside the islands main town.